Light unto the nations: Origin

 In the first of these instances, Rashi interpreted "nations" as referring to the tribes of Israel and not to the gentiles.
-The second, and especially the third are clear references to other nations.
-The context of these three references (ch.
-41–42, 49, and 60) are a prophecy of comfort (Hebrew: נבואת נחמה) and a promise to the people of Israel, in which God will restore the people of Israel to their land, and this return will cause the rest of the nations to open their eyes, and look up to the people of Israel, as well as to walk in the way of the one God.

 In Christianity

 In Christianity, Jesus is held to have fulfilled the prophecy of Isaiah, with the spread of Christianity around the world bringing the light of divine revelation to the gentiles.

 In the Gospel of Luke, Simeon is a devout old Jewish man to whom God had revealed that he would not die before seeing the Messiah.
 Upon seeing the infant Jesus in the Temple, Simeon takes this promise to have been fulfilled.
 His words, subsequently known as the Nunc Dimittis, identify Jesus with the light of the nations from Isaiah.
 Simeon says; “Master, now you are dismissing your servant in peace, according to your word; for my eyes have seen your salvation, which you have prepared in the presence of all peoples, a light for revelation to the Gentiles and for glory to your people Israel.”